d3/d3-format/README.md

 <a name="locale_formatPrefix" href="#locale_formatPrefix">#</a> <i>locale</i>.<b>formatPrefix</b>(<i>specifier</i>, <i>value</i>)

-Equivalent to [*locale*.format](#locale_format), except the returned function will convert values to the units of the appropriate [SI prefix](https://en.wikipedia.org/wiki/Metric_prefix#List_of_SI_prefixes) for the specified numeric *value* before formatting in fixed point notation.
+Equivalent to [*locale*.format](#locale_format), except the returned function will convert values to the units of the appropriate [SI prefix](https://en.wikipedia.org/wiki/Metric_prefix#List_of_SI_prefixes) for the specified numeric reference *value* before formatting in fixed point notation.
 The following prefixes are supported:

 * `y` - yocto, 10⁻²⁴
 * `z` - zepto, 10⁻²¹